|

 Naval

 Murray was an early pioneer of naval aviation, being the 22nd Navy officer to certify as an aviator.
-He commanded Enterprise at Midway and Task Force 17 (Hornet) at the Battle of the Santa Cruz Islands.
+He commanded Enterprise at Midway and Task Force 17 (Hornet) at the Battle of the Santa Cruz Islands, and was remembered by members of the crew of Enterprise as "approachable and pleasant" (Tillman 2012).
 He also served on the Board of Inquiry after Halsey sailed 3 Fleet into a typhoon in late 1944.

 Born at Boston,